rpm-software-management/dnf-plugins-core/doc/repoquery.rst

     Limit the resulting set only to package that owns ``<file>``.

 ``--installed``
-    Limit the resulting set to installed packges.
+    Limit the resulting set to installed packages.
+The `exclude <https://dnf.readthedocs.org/en/latest/conf_ref.html#exclude-label>`_ option in configuration file (.conf) might influence the result, but if the command line option \-\ `-disableexcludes\ <https://dnf.readthedocs.org/en/latest/command_ref.html#disableexcludes-label>`_
+    is used, it ensures that all installed packages will be listed.

 ``--installonly``
     Limit the resulting set to installed installonly packages.